-Her name was White Jade.
+She was called ‘White Jade’.
 Bob gave her guardian his last five dollars to support her upbringing and keep her enrolled in school.
 He sent another five dollars every month.
 But he wanted to do more.

 In 1950, Bob set up World Vision to help children orphaned by the Korean War.
 Before long, World Vision supporters were sending money to care for children in ne

 ed in other Asian countries, then in Latin America, Africa, Eastern Europe and the Middle East.
 Sponsors came from many new countries too, including Britain, with World Vision UK forming in 1982.
-Today, World Vision is a truly global partnership, active in nearly 100 countries.
+Today, World Vision is a truly global partnership, present in nearly 100 countries.

-We’re quick to respond to emergencies.
+We’re quick to respond to emergencies too.
 In 1984, a BBC film crew travelled with World Vision to a project in famine-struck Ethiopia, triggering huge publicity that helped save thousands of lives.
 When the Asian tsunami hit in 2004, World Vision’s local staff were on the scene within hours, beginning our biggest relief effort to date.